zencart/documentation/content/user/troubleshooting/db_strict_mode.md

 In Zen Cart versions older than 1.5.5, you would need to do more extensive modification to interoperate with newer versions of MySQL.
 Hopefully you are not doing this!
 You should really [upgrade Zen Cart](/user/upgrading/) instead!

 ## Properly Fixing
-Also note that turning on STRICT mode **is only a temporary workaround**.
+Also note that turning off STRICT mode **is only a temporary workaround**.
 The correct solution is to update your code.

 In the case of the example above, there are two options: